IgniteUI/igniteui-docfx/en/components/input-group.md

 </form>
 ```

-The `required` attribute adds an asterisk next to the label, indicating that this field must be completed, however, when having additional validation like `email` and `minLength`, the user could be notified via the [`igx-hint`]({environment:angularApiUrl}/classes/igxhintdirective.html) directive.
+The `required` attribute adds an asterisk next to the label, indicating that this field must be filled in.
+Furthermore, when the `input` has additional validation applied to it, such as `email` and `minlength`, this could allow the developer to notify the end user for additional requirements via the [`igx-hint`]({environment:angularApiUrl}/classes/igxhintdirective.html) directive.

 The following example uses two-way data binding and demonstrates how to inspect the control's state by exporting the `ngModel` to a local variable.